jsguides

 console.log(text.charAt(-1)); // "" (negative → empty string)

-charAt() vs Bracket Notation
+charAt() vs bracket notation

+Using charAt() for character retrieval is the older, more explicit approach.
+Bracket notation, introduced in ES5, offers a terser syntax but with an important behavioral difference.
 Two common ways to access a character exist: charAt() and bracket notation string[index].
 They behave identically for valid indices, but differ critically when the index is out of bounds:

 const text = "Hi";